The best summer cocktail recipes are those that are cool, refreshing, colorful, and strong.

 It’s also great for people who enjoy tart and tangy drinks instead of overly sweet ones.
 Finally, it’s cool, bubbly, and smooth going down.

-Speaking of festive drinks, this red, white, and blue sangria is ideal for celebrating Independence Day.
+Speaking of festive drinks, this red, white, & blue sangria is ideal for celebrating Independence Day.

 It tastes fine, but the real excitement in this drink comes from its appearance.